FAQs

 The RDF Supply Chain

-The RDF supply chain includes the production of RDF (in the UK and Republic of Ireland), its pre-treatment, transportation, storage, loading, export, unloading, and its treatment at an energy-from waste facility (in continental Europe).
+The RDF supply chain includes the production of RDF, its pre-treatment, transportation, storage, loading, export, unloading, and its treatment at an energy-from waste facility.
 The stages in this supply chain are shown and explained below.

 Stage 1 – Waste Arrives At Waste Transfer Station